Triathlon is a multisport event that consists of swimming, cycling, and running.

 What Is a Training Plan?

-A training plan is a schedule of workouts that are designed to help athletes achieve their race goals.
+This is a schedule of workouts that are designed to help athletes achieve their race goals.

-Training plans typically include workouts for all three disciplines of triathlon: swimming, cycling, and running.
+Plans typically include workouts for all three disciplines of triathlon: swimming, cycling, and running.

-Importance of Training Plans for Triathletes
+Importance of Training Schedules for Triathletes

-Training plans are important for triathletes because they help athletes to:
+Workout plans are important for triathletes because they help athletes to:

 – Improve their performance